 How solar panel hot water systems work

-Our solar panels consist of evacuated tube collectors (Flat plate panels can also be installed) attached to a Southerly facing roof.
-Water and a special antifreeze mixture is the pumped through the panel where it gets heated by the sun.
-The heat is then transferred by a high efficiency coil in a specialist solar cylinder heating the water.
-(The boiler can be used to top up the water temperature if required).
+Our solar thermal panels consist of evacuated tube collectors (flat plate panels can also be installed).
+These are attached to a southerly facing roof.
+Water and a special antifreeze mixture is the pumped through the panel, where it gets heated by the sun.
+The heat is then transferred by a high efficiency coil in a specialist solar cylinder heating the water (the boiler can be used to top up the water temperature if required).

 The different types of solar panels

 The panels fall into two main categories: flat panels and evacuated tube panels.
 Both have got their advantages and are used in different scenarios and different projects.
 We have installed both types and will give you recommendations for your specific project.

 Flat panels consist of a layer of glass, an air gap, the selective metal surface that is heated by the solar radiation, a meandering pipe to remove the conducted heat energy, a thermal insulation panel and a back cover to seal the panel.

 Flat panels work best when the difference in ambient temperature and the required hot water temperature is small, i.e. in swimming pool systems or hot water systems closer to the equator.
 However, they can still perform quite well in Northern Europe throughout most of the year.

 Evacuated solar tubes